-The resort boosts clean and comfortable accommodation, an exceptional cuisine, spa facilities, outdoor restaurant, lounge bar with satellite TV, a resort boutique and a great photo and video centre.
+The resort boasts clean and comfortable accommodation, an exceptional cuisine, spa facilities, outdoor restaurant, lounge bar with satellite TV, a resort boutique and a great photo and video centre.

 This photo and video centre, designed for the serious underwater photographer, offers 4 indoor camera rooms with workspaces, desktop computers and charging stations.
 Also on offer are 4 indoor quiet lounges with book and DVD library.

 The highly trained Indonesian chefs ensure that every meal will be a mouth-watering feast of delicious Indonesian and international favourites.
 Guests can select from an extensive a la carte menu where all meals are prepared fresh on a daily basis.
 Local produce is sourced in the local market each morning.